Tantawy555/xq/README.md

 # XQ
 XQ (pronounced as "clock") is a high-efficiency federation protocol for microblogging.

-- Use Protocol Buffers to make messages as small as possible by communicating in a completely pre-defined format.
+- Using Protocol Buffers, which are in binary format, allows communication to be in a format with a fully pre-defined schema, making the message as small as possible.
 - Eliminate unnecessary data and boilerplate by focusing on microblogging for its intended use.
   - If it proves to be scalable for other purposes without compromising efficiency, it may be possible to support use cases other than microblogging.
 - Allows multiple messages to be combined into a single request to reduce overhead.